bureson/nn-compass/scenes/dilemma6.md

  - total: round(((accountability * ambiguity) / 100) - (100 - strategic))

 # Feedback
-It's great that you address your different working style preferences.
-Figuring out a way to work around these in the future will be important for ensuring a collaborative and high-performing team.
-Staying curious about what you can both learn from the process also demonstrates a strong growth mindset.
-This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.
+It's great that you want to explore the issue of low-quality A3s in more detail yourself.
+However, to further develop Lisa you might want to consider ways to engage her in the entire process, e.g. by involving her more in your own diagnosis of the problem.
+This is a dilemma of developing team members and solving problems systematically and to root cause.

 # Outcome